gohugoio/hugoThemes/README.md

 ## README

-The README file serves double purposes.
-It is used on GitHub as the content for the main page.
-It is also used as the content on the detailed theme view page for [themes.gohugo.io](http://themes.gohugo.io/).
-It should be written in Markdown and called `README.md`.
+Your theme's README file
+(which should be written in Markdown and called `README.md`) serves a double purpose.
+This is because its content will appear in two places&mdash;i.e., it will appear:

+1. On your theme's details page at [themes.gohugo.io](http://themes.gohugo.io/); and
+1. At GitHub (as usual), on your theme's regular main page.

 **Note:** If you add screenshots to the README please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
 This works great on GitHub but those relative paths don't correspond to the directory structure of [themes.gohugo.io](http://themes.gohugo.io/).